ESC-10041 - People and the Environment

 None

-The relationship between people and the environment is a core overlap between Physical Geography, Human Geography and Environmental subjects.
-This module adopts a Geographical perspective on environmental issues and on some approaches to tackling them (from both natural science and social science perspectives).
-In particular, we consider environmental hazards, how people use the environment as a resource, the impacts people have on the environment, the ways in which people can try to manage those impacts, and the future of our relationship with the environment.
+Climate change; plastics in the oceans; clean energy; planning for future social systems - this module addresses issues at the heart of humankind's relationship with the natural environment.
+The relationship between people and the environment is relevant to disciplines across the academic spectrum and to employment areas that are set to grow in coming years.
+This module is highly relevant as an elective option for students from across the University, especially given Keele's "Green" ethos and environmental position, and is a core module for Geography students.
+For Geographers, this module is an important point of overlap between Physical Geography, Human Geography & Environmental subjects, adopting a Geographical perspective on environmental issues and on some approaches to tackling them (from both natural science and social science perspectives).
+For students from all across the sciences, social sciences and humanities this module encourages us to look more closely at the problems, and potential solutions, associated with the ways we live in our world.
+In particular, we consider environmental hazards, the ways that people use the environment as a resource, the impacts people have on the environment, the ways people can try to manage those impacts, and the future of our relationship with the environment.

 Aims